fabiospampinato/vscode-terminals/README.md

         "cd to/my/chest",
         "touch my_heart"
       ],
-      "open": true, // Open the terminal after running its commands "focus": true, // Open the terminal after running its commands and focus to it "onlySingle": true, // Don't run this with the `Terminals: Run` command "onlyMultiple": true, // Hide it from the `Terminals: Run Single` command "onlyAPI": true, // Don't run this with the `Terminals: Run` command and hide it from the `Terminals: Run Single` command
+      "open": true, // Open the terminal after executing its commands "focus": true, // Open the terminal after executing its commands and focus to it "onlySingle": true, // Don't run this with the `Terminals: Run` command "onlyMultiple": true, // Hide it from the `Terminals: Run Single` command "onlyAPI": true, // Don't run this with the `Terminals: Run` command and hide it from the `Terminals: Run Single` command